-ISO 27001, ISO 27018, SOC 2, and other regulations and industry standards include authentication-related requirements, (for example, Multi-Factor Authentication (MFA) for accessing production systems, and the logging of all administrative sessions).
+ISO 27001, ISO 27018, SOC 2, and other regulations and industry standards include authentication-related requirements, for example, multi-factor authentication (MFA) for accessing production systems, and the logging of all administrative sessions.
 In addition to other requirements, using SPS and Okta helps you comply with the following requirements:

-- PCI DSS 8.3: Secure all individual non-console administrative access and all remote access to the cardholder data environment (CDE) using MFA. - PART 500.12 Multi-Factor Authentication: Covered entities are required to apply MFA for: - Each individual accessing the covered entity's internal systems. - Authorized access to database servers that allow access to nonpublic information. - Third parties accessing nonpublic information. - NIST 800-53 IA-2, Identification and Authentication, network access to privileged accounts: The information system implements MFA for network access to privileged accounts.
+- PCI DSS 8.3: Secure all individual non-console administrative access and all access to the cardholder data environment (CDE) using multi-factor authentication. - PART 500.12 Multi-Factor Authentication: Covered entities are required to apply multi-factor authentication for: - Each individual accessing the covered entity's internal systems. - Authorized access to database servers that allow access to nonpublic information. - Third parties accessing nonpublic information. - NIST 800-53 IA-2, Identification and Authentication, network access to privileged accounts: The information system implements multi-factor authentication for network access to privileged accounts